patryk-m-malinowski/qooxdoo-lsp/README.md

 # qooxdoo-lsp
-Language Server Protocol implementation for Qooxdoo framework.
+Language Server Protocol implementation for Qooxdoo framework for Visual Studio Code.
 Project currently in Alpha, so please don't expect for everything to work properly.
 Use at own risk.

 What works: